Car & Home Loans

 Build a Relationship

-The first step is building a relationship with a bank, and you can do that before you even move to Colombia by opening an investment account.
+The first step is building a relationship with a bank, and you can do that before you even move to Colombia by opening an investment account in Colombia.
 All you need is a passport; you do not need to be physically present in this country.
-After you arrive in Colombia and have a cédula, you can open a personal bank account or a corporate bank account, if applicable.
+After you arrive in Colombia and have a cédula, you can open a personal bank account in Colombia or a corporate bank account in Colombia, if applicable.

 Related Topics of Interest for You: